 - Burial insurance is flexible.
 Its flexibility extends to your choice of funeral service providers.
 You can allocate funds without being tied to a particular funeral home.
 Burial insurance leaves your options open, and this is a great benefit given the length of time that will pass between choosing a provider and using the policy.

-The reasons for choosing burial insurance are not purely financial.
-Time, energy and peace of mind and other things can play a big part to say that the plan is right for you.
+The reasons for choosing burial insurance are not only financial.
+Other things like time and peace of mind play a big role to say that the plan is right for you.

 Be at peace knowing your funeral will represent your personality.
 When you buy burial insurance, you can plan ahead to make your ceremony reflect who you really are.
 You can discuss your wishes with your beneficiary so that your service will be what you really wanted.

-- You can plan your funeral service in advance, leaving no doubt to your family about what you really wanted.
+- Your funeral service can be planned in advance, letting your family know about what you really wanted.

-- Prepaid funeral plans are contracts with a specific funeral home.
-You are limited to the geographical boundaries of that particular company’s service area.
+- Prepaid funeral plan is an exclusive contract with a specific funeral home.
+You are limited to the service area covered the company.

-- If your plans change or you moved away from the area where you bought your prepaid plan, you may not be able to use your prepaid plan because you are no longer covered.
+- If you moved away from the company’s service area or your plans changed, you may not be able to use your prepaid plan because you are no longer covered.

-- Many expenses may not be covered in the prepaid plan.
-You’ll need to review your prepaid contract before agreeing to them carefully.
-You might even need to hire a lawyer to help you.
+- A prepaid plan may not cover future expenses.
+Review your prepaid contract before signing them.
+You can even hire a lawyer to help you.

-- Due to market fluctuations, the goods and services you select for your prepaid plan may not be fixed, so it’s important to be clear on whether prices are guaranteed – if they aren’t, your family will be responsible for paying the difference.
+- The goods and services you selected on your prepaid plan may not be fixed due to market fluctuations.
+Asked if the prices are guaranteed in the future.
+If not your family will have to pay for the difference.

-- Your family may be responsible for paying taxes on income or interest that accrues on the invested funds.
+- Your family needs to pay the taxes on interest or income that accumulates on invested funds.

 - It’s common for funeral homes to mishandle or mismanage the money you pay them for your prepaid plan.
 Be sure to trust an established company before purchasing a prepaid plan.